Did You See Us On National Television?

 Our Focus

 I thought I would demonstrate how you can apply ML.NET to explore parameter spaces in safely simulated or instrumented setups—adjusting voltages, frequencies, phases, and rotations to lock onto stable resonant regimes.
 Unlike Python toolchains that often require stitching together many external libraries, ML.NET is natively integrated into the .NET ecosystem, giving us type safety, performance, and seamless deployment in our C# applications.
-Backed by Microsoft, it allows our research code to move directly into production web apps and lab systems without rewrites, ensuring both speed and stability in experimentation.
+Backed by Microsoft, it allows our research code to move directly into production Windows apps without rewrites, ensuring both speed and stability in experimentation.

 AI Type #1 – Physical Feedback